pactus-project/pactus.org/website/_posts/2024-01-24-mainnet-launched.md

 Pactus Mainnet is the result of years of hard work, research, and innovation.
 It started from one idea:

-**A low-cost, truly decentralized blockchain, built by the people for the people, where anyone could run and be their own validator.**
+<b>A low-cost, truly decentralized blockchain, built by the people for the people,
+where anyone could run and be their own validator.</b>

 We faced many challenges and obstacles along the way, but we never gave up.<br>
 We overcame them with our determination and perseverance.<br>